TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-06-22 - Increases armor of China Internet Center against Aurora bombs by 30% <a name='link__20230622__2027_internet_center_aurora_bomb_armor'></a>
 **Changes**

-- **TWEAK**: Increases the armor of the China Internet Center against Aurora bombs by 30%.
+- **TWEAK**: The armor of the China Internet Center against Aurora bombs is increased by 30%.
 This way it takes one more Aurora or Alpha Aurora to take out the pristine Internet Center.

 **Links**